PEP 798 – Unpacking in Comprehensions

 This proposal also extends to asynchronous comprehensions and generator

-expressions, such that, for example, (*ait async for ait in aits())
+expressions, such that, for example, (*ait async for ait in aits()) is

-equivalent to (x async for ait in aits() for x in ait)
+equivalent to (x async for ait in aits() for x in ait).

 Rationale

-is one that students often
+its for x in it] is one that students often get wrong, the natural impulse

-get wrong, the natural impulse for many students being to reverse the order of
+for many students being to reverse the order of the for clauses.
+The

 Specification